michaeltrilford/MobileFirst-BaseStyles/README.md

 ## Important information:
 ----------------------
-» Even though the CSS is structured in a Mobile First approach, the Desktop base font of 16px; is used to calulate the em units.
+» Even though the CSS is structured in a Mobile First approach, the desktop font-size: 16px; is used to calulate the em units.
 ```
 24px / 16px = 1.5em
 ```